-When the bones of dinosaurs were uncovered or a new galaxy discovered, my interest peeked, and I wanted to know how it all fit into Gods world.
-Asking my faith leaders or parents didn’t panned out for me, and I found myself moving away from church, even in my moments of doubt I didn’t lose hope that there was a God out there who would someday answer my questions.
+When the bones of dinosaurs were uncovered or a new galaxy discovered, my interest peeked, and I wanted to know how it all fit into God’s world.
+Asking my faith leaders or parents didn’t pan out for me, and I found myself moving away from the church; even in my moments of doubt, I didn’t lose hope that there was a God out there who would someday answer my questions.

-Of course from the pieces of scriptures we have gathered we can get a pretty good picture of what God expected of his people.
+Of course, from the pieces of scriptures we have gathered, we can get a pretty good picture of what God expected of his people.
 Be a good person, give freely, love always, serve others, and don’t murder anyone…however, those attributes are not privy to only those who follow God.
-Therefore, if you dont believe in the divine, who do you think set the moral compass for mankind?
+Therefore, if you don’t believe in the divine, who do you think set the moral compass for humanity?
 God.

-If man didn’t have God to set the standard, we would follow the examples of the other animals around us.
-Adultry turned to personal pleasure and murder as population control, no consequences.
+If a man didn’t have God to set the standard, we would follow the other animals’ examples around us.
+Adultery turned to personal pleasure and murder as population control, with no consequences.
 Regardless, our moral code is a big part of the God formula.
 The part that reminds our inner spirit that we know right from wrong.

 This kept God as a part of what I was looking for in answers.

 The lines between ‘believers’ and non-believers’ have become fuzzy.
-There are atheists who claim they believe in some sort of universal spirit, and there are people who go to church that admit to not believing in an actual God.
-Very confusing and yet both sides are increasing in numbers.
+Some atheists claim they believe in some universal spirit, and some people go to church that admits to not believing in an actual God.
+Very confusing, and yet both sides are increasing in numbers.

 How did we get so far from keeping God in the equation?

 People can give reasons why they don’t accept God.
-For example, if there is a God why is he not saving the world from all the suffering?
-If there is a God why doesn’t he show himself, instead of making his people have faith?
-Not to mention, the amount of people who are turned away from God because of the actions of some people who cling to God.
-There are those who watch every misstep a Christian, or people from any faith, and use that as a reason to not seek God.
-The audacity of people to think that believing in God instantly makes humans perfect and our world tolerable…accountability is hard for everyone.
+For example, if there is a God, why is he not saving the world from all the suffering?
+If there is a God, why doesn’t he show himself instead of making his people have faith?
+Not to mention the number of people who have turned away from God because of the actions of some people who cling to God.
+Some watch every misstep a Christian, or people from any faith, and use that as a reason not to seek God.
+People’s audacity to think that believing in God instantly makes humans perfect and our world tolerable…accountability is hard for everyone.

 Which brings us to the two topics that differ between those who seek God and those who don’t but seem to stay constant between them all, creation and eternity.

-Most religions base their foundation on these topics by laying claim to know how we started on Earth and where we are going when its over.
-As followers of God we can’t agree what exactly the scriptures say about these two things, thus we have churches that stand against each other allowing history to fight wars over the absurdity of religious perspectives.
+Most religions base their foundation on these topics by laying claim to know how we started on Earth and where we are going when it is over.
+As followers of God, we can’t agree on what exactly the scriptures say about these two things.
+Thus we have churches that stand against each other, allowing history to fight wars over the absurdity of religious perspectives.
 People fighting other people in the name of God?
 As an outsider trying to seek answers, I can only imagine how that fighting, and killing, over a God might be too intense for someone to become consumed with if they’re already on the fence about the existence of God.
-It’s not surprising how many decide to skip the whole believing in any sort of God to therefore not be accountable for being wrong.
-Flip of a coin.
+It’s not surprising how many decide to skip the whole believing in any God to be therefore not accountable for being wrong.
+A flip of a coin.

-We can use scriptures to show the path of God after creation and we can even use archeology to prove that stories in the Bible were very true.
+We can use scriptures to show God’s path after creation, and we can even use archeology to prove that stories in the Bible were very true.

 Which reminds me.
 For those who shove their Bible’s into the faces of non-believers, please stop.
 As I mentioned before, our actions can make or break someone’s decision to seek after God.
-Yes the scriptures are great tool they can lead us to a deeper connection to God and our eternal salvation, but this only applies after you believe in God.
-Otherwise we chance pushing people farther away from where God wants them, and the word tells us that everyone will have a chance to know him…trust that and just be an example of love with your words and actions.
+Yes, the scriptures are a great tool; they can lead us to a deeper connection to God and our eternal salvation, but this only applies after you believe in God.
+Otherwise, we chance to push people farther away from where God wants them, and the word tells us that everyone will have a chance to know him…trust that and be an example of love with your words and actions.
 Not that sharing scriptures is wrong because I use it to power my life, but forcing and guilting someone to change is not how Jesus walked the earth.

 We live in a culture today that warrants people to make their own decisions and not be held accountable by God’s moral code.
-Geese even those of us who try to adhere to those standards…we struggle.
-It’s not easy to bring people to God and make them ‘drink the kool-aid’, and it’s harder to stay focused toward the Heavens.
+Those of us who try to adhere to those standards…we struggle.
+It’s not easy to bring people to God and make them ‘drink the kool-aid,’ and it’s harder to stay focused toward the Heavens.
 Especially as the world becomes more and more distracting, and science claims to solve creation without God.

 I am one who loves learning about new theories in the world of science, but everything I read brings me closer to God and who He is.
-We live in a world of extreme intelligence, and at first it’s intimidating to hear what science has uncovered…but even if you’re on the sides of science without, you require faith as well since no scientific theory about creation has ever been prove fact.
-As well, if mans evolution from a lesser species wouldn’t we expect to find more ancient writings to reference back to the days they began to walk upright, or the day they turned from the caveman ways?
-Instead we find elaborate versions of creation coming from all over the world that reference a God.
+We live in a world of extreme intelligence, and at first, it’s intimidating to hear what science has uncovered…but even if you’re on the sides of science without, you require faith as well since no scientific theory about creation has ever been proving the fact.
+As well, if man’s evolution from a lesser species, wouldn’t we expect to find more ancient writings to reference back to the days they began to walk upright, or the day they turned from the caveman ways?
+Instead, we find elaborate versions of creation coming from all over the world that reference a God.
 Why?
 Because God is the only answer.

 Science has answered many questions, so why not God?

 Here is where it gets confusing.
-Science cannot disprove God, like I mentioned it has yet to explain its own version of creation yet.
+Science cannot disprove God; as I mentioned, it has yet to explain its own version of creation.
 Nevertheless, science is a lot like religion in that there are so many types, yet not many of them want to overlap their theories to get along.
-The challenge comes with all the fancy lingo that makes it sound so complex that unless you’re well versed in thermodynamics and astrophysics it sounds like facts.
+The challenge comes with all the fancy lingo that makes it sound so complex that unless you’re well versed in thermodynamics and astrophysics, it sounds like facts.

 Let’s take something well known, like the Big Bang.
-The most famed notion of how it all came to be, or that is what most think the theory is trying to explain.
-In actuality, the Big Bang only states that the universe grew from the rapid expansion of a super hot dense point, or singularity.
+The most famed notion of how it all came to be is what most think the theory is trying to explain.
+In actuality, the Big Bang only states that the universe grew from the rapid expansion of a super hot dense point or singularity.
 Meaning that it doesn’t explain how the dense point got there…hmm.
-Now some scientists are questioning this original theory because of new evidence suggesting other possibilitie.
-Here are a few reasons why the Bid Bang doesnt fit, (in advance I apologize for the confusion of these next statements):
+Now some scientists are questioning this original theory because of new evidence suggesting other possibilities.
+Here are a few reasons why the Bid Bang doesn’t fit (in advance, I apologize for the confusion of these next statements):

--It violates the first law of thermodynamics, which says you can’t create or destroy matter or energy.
-Fans of the big bang theory say that it doesn’t address the creation of the universe, but rather the evolution of it, and that since the laws of science break down as you approach the creation of the universe, there’s no reason to believe the first law of thermodynamics would apply.
+It violates thermodynamics’ first law, which says you can’t create or destroy matter or energy.
+Fans of the big bang theory say that it doesn’t address the creation of the universe but rather its evolution.
+Since the laws of science break down as you approach the creation of the universe, there’s no reason to believe the first law of thermodynamics would apply.

 God and his teachings have been the same from the beginning.
 He is not a God of confusion.
-Our reference to creation lines up in a organized manner as God laid it out from the beginning, we just didn’t get the detailed version because salvation seemed to be more important.
+Our reference to creation lines up in an organized manner as God laid it out from the beginning; we didn’t get the detailed version because salvation seemed to be more important.

--The early inflationary period of the big bang appears to violate the rule that nothing can travel faster than the speed of light.
+The early inflationary period of the big bang appears to violate the rule that nothing can travel faster than light speed.

-We know light to be the fastest thing we’ve currently discovered, but that doesnt mean something faster doesn’t exist.
-Especially if our universe is showing an equilibrium temperature that cant be explained without a power faster than the speed of light, but God can.
+We know light to be the fastest thing we’ve discovered, but that doesn’t mean something faster doesn’t exist.
+Especially if our universe shows an equilibrium temperature that can’t be explained without a power faster than the speed of light, but God can.

-Also, what was inside that so called hot dense point?
+Also, what was inside that so-called hot dense point?
 Everything we see today?
-If matter cannot be created out of nothing according to science, then everything that we see in our universe had to of existed in that point…yet only a year ago astronomers were able to capture pictures of a planet being born…https://nypost.com/2018/07/02/scientists-capture-first-ever-image-of-planet-being-born/
+If the matter cannot be created out of anything according to science, then everything that we see in our universe had to of existed at that point…yet only a year ago, astronomers were able to capture pictures of a planet being born, https://nypost.com/2018/07/02/scientists-capture-first-ever-image-of-planet-being-born/

-We have yet to explain the mysteries of our own planet, we don’t know for certain what lies beneath the layers of our earth, we can’t explain why magnetic north is all of a sudden moving faster than ever recorded…but God…that is why.
+We have yet to explain the mysteries of our own planet, and we don’t know for certain what lies beneath the layers of our earth; we can’t explain why magnetic north is all of a sudden moving faster than ever recorded…but God…that is why.

-Do I think science is wrong, not about everything.
-I know we have some very intelligent people in our world who have studied the universe wanting answers.
+Do I think science is wrong, not about everything?
+I know we have some brilliant people in our world who have studied the universe wanting answers.
 Those answers can be as simple as making God the equation.